I, even I, am the Lord, and apart from me there is no Savior. (Isaiah 43:11)

 Doctrine: Adam and Eve’s disobedience to God brought about the Fall of humankind.
 Since the Fall, sin has infected and damaged every part of every person’s being: our thinking (mind), our emotions (heart), and our will (choices, decisions).
 Apart from God’s grace, we are completely sinful, incapable of pleasing God.
 Good deeds are only those which are done out of faith in Jesus Christ, obedient to God’s moral law, and done for the Lord’s glory.
-We are not as bad as we could be, but we are thoroughly affected by sin.
+Thank God, we are not as bad as we could be, but we are thoroughly affected by sin.
 In Adam, all humankind fell into a condition of sin, misery, and curse.
 We all share in Adam’s guilt (Original Sin) and our specific acts of disobedience show that we have inherited Adam’s sin disease.
 Apart from God’s grace, we are subject to all the miseries of this life, to death itself, and to the pains of hell forever.
 Praise God, He so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life.

 Unconditional Election (God the Father Authors Our Redemption)